 Background tasks and processes aren't nearly the problem they once were thanks to Doze Mode and Adaptive Battery.

 These are functionally impossible to deal with unless you have root access.
 Even then, root users can only do so much.
-The reason is that background tasks are the backbone of Android’s ability to multitask so most apps have the capacity to operate in the background even while not in use.
-You can’t really change how the OS works so the only thing you can really do is uninstall temperamental apps if they’re giving you a ton of problems.
+The reason is that background tasks are the backbone of Android’s ability to multitask.
+Most apps have the capacity to operate in the background even while not in use.
+You can’t really change how the OS works.
+The only thing you can really do is uninstall temperamental apps if they’re giving you a ton of problems.

 Android itself deals with background tasks better than anything you can do anyway.
 Doze mode clusters background tasks to certain times and shuts them down otherwise.
 Additionally, Adaptive Battery shuts down background tasks of apps you don’t use very often.
 OEMs also add in additional battery saver modes so intense that it sometimes affects how apps even work.
 Android and OEMs leave this more or less out of your hands.

-You may hear some people simply tell you that the best way to not drain battery is to simply not use the phone.
-However, as we said earlier, lithium batteries lose charge and capacity over time anyway so it literally doesn’t matter what you do, your phone battery is going to discharge one way or the other.
+Some might tell you the best way to save battery is to not use the phone.
+However, as we said earlier, lithium batteries lose charge and capacity over time anyway.
+It literally doesn’t matter what you do.
+The only thing you have control over is how fast the battery drains.

 The best way to save battery isn’t to adhere to an ancient list of outdated tricks that don’t work well enough if they even work at all.
 It’s also a bad idea to take advice that completely changes how you enjoy using your phone.
-The best way to save battery is to understand where your drain comes from and try to fix it at the source.
+The best way to save battery is to understand where your drain comes from so you can adjust your daily use accordingly.
 Hopefully, with the help of this guide, you can do just that and score some outstanding battery life like I do.
-Good luck!
+Good luck.